happypeter/edocs/soho.md

     - 25x40x40
   - second generation
     - shoe box: 40lenghtx25widthx20height (considering my biggest pair of boots size: 29length*23width*15height, but standard over perfect fit for each use case)
+      - show boxes should fit naturally in the $shelf_box_system , actually it is a subsystem of the bigger $shelf_box_system.
+Right now, the subsystem is but a few boxes on shelf(plus my entryway shoe cabinet), later maybe it will extend to be a shoe shelf or wall.
   - third generatio
       - 25x20x10 (lengthxwidthxheight in cm)
   - fourth gen